blishko/cav23-artifact/README.md

 Given the large runtimes, we recommend to run the experiments in the background, ideally on some remote machine that can run uninterrupted for a couple of days.

 **NOTE:** If time is an issue, we suggest to run `LRA-TS` with a timeout of 10 seconds (instead of 300).
 It should then finish in around half a day and should already give a good approximations of the final results.
-Depending on the available time, other categories can be run with smaller time limit as well (e.g. 200 seconds).
+Depending on the available time, other categories can be run with smaller time limit as well (e.g., 200 seconds).
 The solvers will inevitably solve smaller amount of benchmarks, but the overall trends should be preserved.

 ### Memory requirements
 `Golem` itself is quite modest with the memory consumption, a single task should not consume more than 2 gigabytes and is typically much lower.